zama-ai/fhevm-react-template/README.md

 This will also launch a mocked instance of the coprocessor.

-Then, open a new tab in your terminal and go to the `frontend/` directory, and just run those two commands:
+Then, open a new tab in your terminal and go to the `frontend/` directory, and just run those three commands:

 ```
+cp .env.example .env
 npm install
 npm run dev-mocked
 ```